 Sidalcea malvaeflora is great for a butterfly garden.

-Sidalcea malvaeflora's foliage color is green and type is stressdeciduous.
+Foliage of Sidalcea malvaeflora has color green and is stressdeciduous.

 Communities for Sidalcea malvaeflora:Coastal Sage Scrub, Mixed-evergreen Forest, Coastal Prairie, Shadscale Scrub and Central Oak Woodland.